 Also known as a wine grab or cork pull, guests can purchase a ticket to select a pre-wrapped bottle of wine, which is displayed on a table with all the solicited bottles.
 It’s best to collect mostly $15 to $25 bottles with a few more expensive ones mixed in.
 Guests randomly select a bottle to take home in the hopes it may be worth more than the amount of the ticket.
 Wine shopping for a good cause!

-Similar to a wine pull, there are pre-wrapped gifts chosen by your community, such as gift certificates, small electronics, apparel, etc. Guests pay a preset amount for each box and enjoy the surprise of discovering a fun gift inside.
+Like a wine pull, there are pre-wrapped gifts chosen by your community, such as gift certificates, small electronics, apparel, etc. Guests pay a preset amount for each box and enjoy the surprise of discovering a fun gift inside.

 Also known as a wishing tree or giving tree, the wish list allows guests to make donations at various levels or branches.
 Organizations and schools use this visual to raise funds for a specific cause.
 It’s a way for guests to see exactly what the money is going toward, especially if this is visually displayed on the tree.
 Giving trees can be physical displays or digital on GiveSmart’s platform.